trevorprater/pymorton/README.md

 A simple library that enables Morton coding/hashing with built-in geo-hashing support.

-Interleaved bits (aka Morton numbers) are useful for linearizing K-dimensional integer coordinates, so `x, y ...
-K` are combined into a single number that is easily compared, searched, and indexed in addition to being ordinally close to a Morton number that represents a point nearby to `x, y ...
-K`.

-<p align="center">
-  <img src="http://asgerhoedt.dk/wp-content/uploads/2012/10/MortonCurve-8x8x8.png">
-</p>

-In mathematical analysis and computer science, Z-order, Morton order, or Morton code is a function which maps multidimensional data to one dimension while preserving locality of the data points.
+In mathematical analysis and computer science, Z-order, Morton-order, or a Morton-code is a function which maps multidimensional data to one dimension while preserving locality of the data points.
 It was introduced in 1966 by G. M. Morton.
 The z-value of a point in multidimensions is simply calculated by interleaving the binary representations of its coordinate values.
 Once the data are sorted into this ordering, any one-dimensional data structure can be used such as binary search trees, B-trees, skip lists or (with low significant bits truncated) hash tables.
 The resulting ordering can equivalently be described as the order one would get from a depth-first traversal of a quadtree.

+*Morton numbers* (interleaved bits) are useful for linearizing K-dimensional integer coordinates.
+In this context, **{x, y, ..., K}** are combined into a single ordinal value that is easily compared, searched, and indexed against other ordinal values generated from **{x', y', ..., K'}**, where the inputs exist in the domain of natural numbers, **`{x, y, ..., K ∈ N}`**.

+For example, assume that you need to **sort a corpus of images by their average *RGB* values**: *Morton-coding* provides a simple solution to this problem via the generation of a *(hash)* for each image that represents its *average RGB* tuple within a single ordinal integer value.

+This algorithm has many practical applications, ranging from geospatial search to computer vision.

+<p align="center">
+  <img src="http://asgerhoedt.dk/wp-content/uploads/2012/10/MortonCurve-8x8x8.png">
+</p>

 Useful references: